Rape: Forensic sampling

 Victims have the right to refuse any evidence collection.
 Victims advocates ensure the victims' wishes are respected by hospital staff.
 After the physical injuries are addressed and treatment has begun, then forensic examination proceeds along with the gathering of evidence that can be used to identify and document the injuries.
 Such evidence-gathering is only done with the complete consent of the patient or the caregivers of the patient.
 Photographs of the injuries may be requested by staff.
 At this point in the treatment, if a victims' advocate had not been requested earlier, experienced social support staff are made available to the patient and family.

 If the patient or the caregivers (typically parents) agree, the medical team utilizes standardized sampling and testing usually referred to as a forensic evidence kit or "rape kit".
 The patient is informed that submitting to the use of the rape kit does not obligate them to file criminal charges against the perpetrator.
 The patient is discouraged from bathing or showering to obtain samples from their hair.
 Evidence gathered within the past 72 hours is more likely to be valid.
 The sooner that samples are obtained after the assault, the more likely that evidence is present in the sample and provides valid results.
 Once the injuries of the patient have been treated and she or he is stabilized, the sample gathering will begin.
 Staff will encourage the presence of a rape/sexual assault counselor to provide an advocate and reassurance.

 During the medical exam, evidence of bodily secretions is assessed.
 Dried semen that is on clothing and skin can be detected with a fluorescent lamp.
 Notes will be attached to those items on which semen has been found.
 These specimens are marked, placed in a paper bag, and are marked for later analysis for the presence of seminal vesicle-specific antigen.

 Though technically, medical staff are not part of the legal system, only trained medical personnel can obtain evidence that is admissible during a trial.
-The procedures have been standardized.
 Evidence is collected, signed, and locked in a secure place to guarantee that legal evidence procedures are maintained.
 This carefully monitored procedure of evidence collection and preservation is known as the chain of evidence.
 Maintaining the chain of evidence from the medical examination, testing, and tissue sampling from its origin of collection to court allows the results of the sampling to be admitted as evidence.
 Photography is often used for documentation.